ZhenyingZhu/StudyNotes/ASP.md

 - `AddDbContext` and `AddDefaultIdentity` is not needed any more because `Areas/Identity/IdentityHostingStartup.cs` does them.
 - `~/Pages/Shared/_Layout.cshtml` is for Razor Pages, `~/Views/Shared/_Layout.cshtml` is for MVC projects
 - `AddDefaultIdentity` does 5 things: 1. `AddAuthentication`, 2. `AddIdentityCookies`, 3. `AddIdentityCore`, 4. `AddDefaultUI`, 5. `AddDefaultTokenProviders`.
+- if mix use with MVC, then the login path is changed to `Identity/Account/Login`, but the `[Authorize]` redirect to `Account/Login` when challenge.
+See [resolution](https://stackoverflow.com/questions/64061876/adding-authorize-to-controller-failing-to-redirect-to-identity-login-route-as).
+Also need to remove `AddDefaultIdentity`

 [Add, download, and delete custom user data to Identity in an ASP.NET Core project](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/add-user-data?view=aspnetcore-3.1&tabs=visual-studio)